IIITians-Network/IIIT-Nagpur/README.md

-This is the Page of IIIT NAGPUR
+This is the Official Repo of IIIT NAGPUR.

+Please Don't commit any changes without notifying admin @Raghav Agrawal